 The exact cause of keratosis pilaris is not known, but heredity often plays a role.
-Also, people with atopic dermatitis are more likely to have keratosis pilaris.
+Also, people with atopic dermatitis Atopic Dermatitis (Eczema) Atopic dermatitis (commonly referred to as eczema) is chronic, itchy inflammation of the upper layers of the skin that often develops in people who have hay fever or asthma and in people who... read more and seasonal allergies Seasonal Allergies Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
+Seasonal allergies cause itchy skin, a runny nose, sneezing... read more are more likely to have keratosis pilaris.
 However, keratosis pilaris does not seem to be a hypersensitivity or immune system disorder.

 Treatment of keratosis pilaris is not needed unless the person is bothered by the appearance of the bumps.

-Petrolatum and salicylic acid or petrolatum and water skin moisturizers, lactic acid lotions or creams, urea creams, salicylic acid gel, or prescription exfoliating treatments that are applied to the skin as creams or gels and contain retinoids, which are substances derived from vitamin A. These include tretinoin, adapalene, and tazarotene.
+Moisturizers that contain petrolatum and salicylic acid or petrolatum and water may help flatten the bumps.
+Other helpful treatments are lactic acid lotions or creams, urea creams, salicylic acid gel, or prescription exfoliating treatments that are applied to the skin as creams or gels and contain retinoids, which are substances derived from vitamin A. These exfoliating treatments include tretinoin, adapalene, and tazarotene.
+Tacrolimus and azelaic acid, applied to the skin, can also be effective.
 Acid creams should be avoided in young children because they cause burning and stinging.

-Doctors may use a pulsed dye laser (see sidebar Using Lasers to Treat Skin Problems ) to treat facial redness if it is present and troublesome to the person.
+Doctors may use a laser (see sidebar Using Lasers to Treat Skin Problems Using Lasers to Treat Skin Problems ) to treat facial redness if it is present and troublesome to the person.

 Keratosis pilaris is likely to come back when treatment is stopped.